-- The SBFE Code of Business Conduct for Employees and Business Partners expressly commits SBFE to safeguarding human rights within its business and within its supply chain.
-SBFE employees and business partners are prohibited from engaging in, or in any way condoning, involuntary or compulsory labour and our employees are required to identify any suspicion of human slavery or trafficking within the business or the supply chain to the SBFE legal team immediately; - Our commitment to acting with integrity, along with the relevant Codes and Policies, are set out on LRS's website; - Our Business Partners are vetted for their commitment to the prevention, detection and combatting of modern slavery through questionnaires and due diligence checks; - The identity and eligibility to work of all new employees is checked; - We ensure that all employees have freely chosen their employment: there is no child, forced, bonded or involuntary labour, and workers are not required to lodge their identity papers or deposits.
-They are able to leave their employment after reasonable notice; - Wages and benefits paid for a standard working week are never less than the applicable national legal standards; and - We have developed, and regularly review, appropriate Modern Slavery Act contractual terms and conditions to ensure that our suppliers commit to meeting the standards that we set.
+- The SBFE Codes of Business Conduct for Employees and Business Partners expressly commits SBFE to safeguarding human rights within its business and within its supply chain.
+SBFE employees and business partners are prohibited from engaging in, or in any way condoning, involuntary or compulsory labour and our employees are required to identify any suspicion of human slavery or trafficking within the business or the supply chain to the business' legal team immediately; - Our commitment to acting with integrity, along with the relevant Codes and Policies, are set out on LRS's website; - Our business partners are vetted for their commitment to the prevention, detection and combatting of modern slavery through questionnaires, due diligence checks, site visits and audits; - Before commencing relationships with our business partners, they are required to sign a pre-qualification questionnaire confirming that they agree to be bound by our Code of Conduct for Business Partners; - We have developed, and regularly review, appropriate Modern Slavery Act contractual terms and conditions to ensure that our suppliers commit to meeting the standards that we set; - The identity and eligibility to work of all new employees is checked; - We ensure that all employees have freely chosen their employment: there is no child, forced, bonded or involuntary labour, and workers are not required to lodge their identity papers or deposits.
+They are able to leave their employment after reasonable notice; and - Wages and benefits paid for a standard working week are never less than the applicable national legal standards.